manjahdani/CSBAD/README.md

-# Clustered Stream-Based Active Distillation for Scalable Model Deployment
+# Camera clustering for scalable stream-based active distillation

-This project introduces a novel approach to model distillation, leveraging stream-based active learning for efficient and scalable deployment across diverse datasets.
-Our methodology is detailed in our [paper](https://openaccess.thecvf.com/content/CVPR2023W/L3D-IVU/papers/Manjah_Stream-Based_Active_Distillation_for_Scalable_Model_Deployment_CVPRW_2023_paper.pdf), with practical applications demonstrated through the WALT dataset.
+This repository contains the link to test data as well as the code to replicate the experiments in ``Camera clustering for scalable stream-based active distillation".
+Our methodology and full project scope is detailed in our paper [paper](https://arxiv.org/abs/2404.10411).
+Some additional informations can be found in our Supplementary Materials document [https://drive.google.com/file/d/1Jutgzw-nT0-8b_B2lO-XXDmF8jjsljMM/view?usp=sharing](https://drive.google.com/file/d/1Jutgzw-nT0-8b_B2lO-XXDmF8jjsljMM/view?usp=sharing).
+You can also find a brief link below.

 ![Pipeline](images/SBAD-transparent.png)